Lightwave Generation 2 Review

 Should I buy Lightwave Generation 2?

 Better hardware and a cleaner app make the Generation 2 kit interesting, particularly if you want to use Apple Home.
 I like the wider LED bulb support, too.

 Philips Hue arguably offers greater choice for lighting options, but the downside is that its accessories and switches don’t look as good.
 If you want a high-end installation and are happy controlling normal lights, Lightwave Generation 2 is a great system.

 If you’re starting from scratch, it’s the smart light switch system that I’d choose.
-For people upgrading from Generation 1, the lack of IFTTT support (for now) and additional accessories such as remote controls may mean that you’re better off holding out until it becomes available.
+For people upgrading from Generation 1, the lack of additional accessories such as remote controls is a little disappointing.